Artour64/infinite-conquest/README.md

 # infinite conquest
-a 4x strategy with infinite map
+A 4x strategy with an infinite map
  - - - -
 ### Written in python with:
  - pygame for GUI
+ - numpy

  - - - -
 ### Files
  - main.py is the main file to run

 ### Features:
+ - Initial Map generation
- - tbd
+ - Gameplay: pending
+ - Continuous map generation: pending